 - What Matters

 I glared at her across the classroom.
-I don’t know why she bugs me so much, she just does.
-I saw that she was crying and elbowed Cathy.
+I don’t know why she bugs me so much, but she does.
+I saw her wipe her eyes to try and hide the moisture there.
+I elbowed Cathy and pointed it out.
 She sniggered and whispered to the guy sitting next to her.
-I didn’t take my eyes off her.
-She pulled an envelope out of her pocket and stared at it.
-I stood up to go and snatch it off her but the bell went and she rushed out of the classroom.
-I glared after her.
+I didn’t take my eyes off that stupid girl.
+She pulled an envelope out of her pocket and stared at it until the bell went for break and she quickly stuffed it in her pocket and left.

-We were early to P.E. and bumped into Karima there.
-She was looking at that stupid envelope again.
-I ran up and snatched it off her.
-She squeaked and tried to grab it off me.
+I didn’t think about her for the rest of the day until Cathy and I were early to p.e. and found her alone in the changing rooms.
+I ran up and snatched the envelope off her.
+She squeaked and tried to grab it back.
 I was a lot taller than her and it was easy to keep it out of her reach.
+Cathy giggled slightly.

 It was a photograph from her home country.
 She was sitting in some sort of garden with what looked like her parents and two brothers.
 There was a letter with it.
 It was in a strange language.